Maybe The Way To Control Locusts Is By Growing Crops They Don't Like

 Small clusters of locusts have been detected in Ethiopia and Somalia.
 Argentina continues to experience swarms years after major outbreaks in 2017.

 Locusts have been a threat to food security since biblical times.
-They are voracious eaters, difficult and expensive to control.
+They are voracious eaters and are difficult and expensive to control.
 For example, according to a 2005 paper, it cost $450 million to stop the 2003-2005 desert locust plague in Africa that caused $2.5 billion in crop damage.

 That's why scientists at Arizona State University have created the Global Locust Initiative.
-The Institute seeks to "link partners and ideas and to avoid reinventing the wheel," says Arianne Cease, director of the initiative.
+It seeks to "link partners and ideas and to avoid reinventing the wheel," says Arianne Cease, director of the initiative.
 The idea is to get people information they need before a plague occurs.

 Cease first became aware of the devastation locusts can bring while she was in the Peace Corps in West Africa.
 But it's a problem around the world — and once upon a time in the United States.
 She says many people are surprised to learn that the largest swarm ever recorded took place over the U.S. Plains states in the 1870s.

 At the time, people kept waiting for another swarm to come, but it didn't.
-Within a few decades, the Rocky Mountain Locust, the source of the swarm, was declared extinct.
+Within a few decades, the Rocky Mountain locust, the source of the swarm, was declared extinct.

 Why it went extinct may never be fully known, but Cease says the best hypothesis is that it had something to do with changes in farming practices.